 Public transportation in California is operated as a government service, similar to police, fire and library service.
 Transit service is typically provided by public agencies through cities, counties or joint powers authorities organized specifically to provide transit, or by special transit districts designated in state law.
-As government agencies, these entities all rely on a mix of different funding streams to pay for their programs, including taxes and bonds.
+As government agencies, these entities all rely on a mix of different funding streams to pay for their programs, including taxes, regulatory fees, and bonds.
 Transit agencies also collect fees from riders, called fares.

 Funding for transit capital projects – such as bus purchases, or design and construction of rail systems – is usually split among federal, state and local government grant sources, while operating funds – used to pay the transit labor force and purchase such necessities as fuel and power – typically come from farebox revenues and state and local governments.